 Ensuring associations that would like to receive these notifications are on the list is a challenge as association officers can change frequently.
 This information cannot be kept confidential due to public disclosure laws, so some officers have asked the association name to be removed from the list.
 Newer officers may prefer to be listed.

 Register or Revise Association

-The list includes the name of the association and its president.
-Please check to see if your association is listed, and listed correctly, if you desire to be notified of planning meetings/events.
-If your association information is not correct, or you would like the listing to be removed, please contact Louise Nelson at email@example.com or 410-887-3480.
-Please fill out this form in its entirety to register or revise a community association.
+The community and business association list includes the name of the association and its president.
+Please check to see if your association is listed correctly if you desire to be notified of planning meetings and events.
+If your association information is not correct or you would like the listing to be removed, please contact Louise Nelson at email@example.com or 410-887-3480.
+To register or revise a community association, fill out the form in its entirety.